ehtick/AdminLTE.Core/README.md

-# **Admin**LTE - MVC Core 2
+# **Admin**LTE - MVC Core
 This template is based from AdminLTE of http://almsaeedstudio.com.
 Converted as a .Net project.

 ## Prerequisites
 as a minimum, you should have the following installed
-* Visual Studio 2017 (15.8) or 2019
+* Visual Studio 2019

-_built using .NET Core 2
+_built using .NET Core

 ## Installation
 Just clone or fork this.
 Whatever you want.
+[Restore client side libraries](https://github.com/moemura/AdminLTE.Core/issues/1).
 Run the solution.

 ## Features
 ### Controls are ViewComponent like a **UserControl**